Paula0923/data-cleaning-pandas/README.md

 - FATALITY: The fatality rate varies from country to country: i.e. in Australia 10% of the attacks ended deadly, whereas only 2.3% in the US and even 16% in South Africa
 - ACITIVITY/ FATALITY: Surfing is the activity most dangerous in regards to the probability of being attacked by a shark.
 Followed by swimming and fishing.
 Yet the deadlist acitivity was swimming (13% of the attacks ended deadly), followed by fishing (6.8%) and only then surfing (6.3%).
 - DEMOGRAPHICS: The vast majority of people attacked by a shark are male, most of them are young (the median is 28 and 75% are under 37).
-- YEAR: Over the past 24 years, the number of shark attacks have .....

 ## Further information:

 The Data used can be found on: https://www.sharkattackfile.net/spreadsheets/GSAF5.xls (It is still being updated, we retrieved the data on 21st September 2024.)

-Attached you can find a presentation in which our steps in data cleaning and manipulating and our EDA results are explained.
-Also, you will find the Jupyter Notebook which contains our entire code and the results of our analysis with explanations.
+In the repo, you can find a presentation in which our steps in data cleaning and manipulating and our EDA results are explained.
+Also, you will find the Jupyter Notebook which contains our entire code and the results of our analysis with explanations/descriptions.